aflaag/.config/README.md

 - fix Noto Color Emoji

 ### install.sh

-- consider adding zoxide (after testing it for a bit)

 - put the arch installing process
 - check if there are other steps i am missing